love8587/prisma2-docs/photon/api.md

 }
 ```

-Note that the name of the `users` property can be configured in the data model definition.
+Note that the name of the `users` property is auto-generated using the [`pluralize`](https://github.com/blakeembrey/pluralize) package.

 ### Field selection